teamglio/choibo/README.md

+# Choibo
-# Choibo is a small Mxit app for reading choose-your-own-adventure-style stories.
+Choibo is a small Mxit app for reading choose-your-own-adventure-style stories.